rapidspeciation/biodiversity_genomics_course/exercises/13_Synteny.md

 ```
 Do the same for *M. messenoides.*

 Now we have prepared the input files so we are ready to visualise our genomes.
 We will do this in Rstudio on our local computer.
-We will prepara a folder with all the input files that we can copy to our local computer.
+We will prepara a folder with all the input files so that we can copy them to our local computer.

 #create a new folder
 ```shell